As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 Calmerry has vetted online therapists who draw on evidence-based approaches to therapy

 Founded in 2020, Calmerry is a relative newcomer to the online therapy industry (read my full Calmerry review here).
 Don't let their age fool you though, Calmerry has built an affordable, powerful and easy to use platform that connects experienced and licensed therapists with individuals and couples seeking therapy from the comfort of their home.
-Therapists on the Calmerry platform are thoroughly vetted therapists who draw on evidence-based approaches.
+Therapists on the Calmerry platform are thoroughly vetted therapists who draw on proven evidence-based approaches to therapy.

 Signing up to Calmerry is a simple process.
 The first step, after creating your account, is to answer a brief questionnaire.
 The questions asked and answers given help them match you with the most compatible therapist.